 We are looking for anglers, guides and captains from Boothbay to Kittery to email photos of stripers with special down-loadable data cards in place (see links below) to the fishery scientists at GMRI.
 The information developed from your photos could lead to better management of Maine’s striped bass resource.
 The scientists need all the fish photos you can send.

-Please help us with this important work by participating in the Snap-A-Striper program for the 2018 striper season.
-And if you are lucky, you could win one of the prizes that CCA-Maine will be awarding for fish caught from June through September.
-Prizes awarded will be:
+Please help us with this important work by participating in the Snap-A-Striper program for the 2019 striper season.

 Learn more about how you can get involved by watching the video below and reading the following instructions.